-The safeguards cover all forms of processing of personal data in the context of the cooperation between Eurojust and the Republic of Lebanon.
+The safeguards cover all forms of processing of personal data in the context of the cooperation between Eurojust and Bosnia and Herzegovina.
 The exercise of certain individual rights can be delayed, limited or refused where necessary and proportionate, taking into account the fundamental rights and interests of the data subject, on important public interest grounds, in particular to prevent risks to an ongoing criminal investigation or prosecution.
 This is in line with Union law.

-Also, both the European Union and the Republic of Lebanon will ensure that an independent public authority responsible for data protection (supervisory authority) oversees matters affecting the privacy of individuals in order to protect the fundamental rights and freedoms of natural persons in relation to the processing of personal data under the Agreement.
+Also, both the European Union and Bosnia and Herzegovina will ensure that an independent public authority responsible for data protection (supervisory authority) oversees matters affecting the privacy of individuals in order to protect the fundamental rights and freedoms of natural persons in relation to the processing of personal data under the Agreement.

 In accordance with Article 29(3) of the Agreement, the Agreement shall not apply until both parties have notified each other of the fulfilment of the obligations contained in the Agreement, including those related to the protection of personal data, and this notification has been accepted.
-In addition to that, and to further strengthen the safeguards for the protection of personal data, article 29(4) of the Agreement states that a Party shall postpone the transfer of personal data for as long as the other Party has not provided for in law, and implemented in practice, the safeguards and obligations contained in Chapter II of the Agreement (Information exchange and data protection), or ceases to provide for such safeguards.
+In addition to that, and to further strengthen the safeguards for the protection of personal data, article 29(4) of the Agreement states that a Party may postpone the transfer of personal data for as long as the other Party has not provided for in law and implemented the safeguards and obligations contained in Chapter II of the Agreement (Information exchange and data protection).